gaxmann/gordonssunclock/README.md

 ## About

-I've been living with this clock for seven years, and it has taught me a lot.
+I've been living with this clock for seven years (since 2019), and it has taught me a lot.
 It helps reconnect with natural rhythms – not just daily, but seasonally.
 It's also fascinating **for children** to understand the movements of the stars intuitively.

 Since June 2025 Sun Clock is available as an Android app.
 The app is also known as: astronomical clock, astronomy app, horologium, horologion, orloj, astrolabe, star clock, sky clock, single-hand clock, solar clock, temporal hour clock.